Why Are Mexico World Cup 2026 Tickets So Expensive? 7 Reasons El Tri Fans Face Record Prices

 The diaspora factor: The 38 million Mexican-Americans represent a deep pool of buyers with US purchasing power.
 Even if Mexican-based demand softened, diaspora demand would absorb available inventory.

-Our advice?
-If you're committed to attending Mexico matches, earlier purchases at current prices may prove better value than waiting.
+If you're committed to attending Mexico matches, current prices may prove to be the floor, not the ceiling.

 Tips for Finding Cheaper Mexico World Cup Tickets